dimagi/commcare-hq/docs/testing.rst

 Test set up
 ===========

-Doing a lot of work in the ``setUp`` call of a test class means that it will be run on every test.
-This quickly adds a lot of run time to the tests.
+The ``setUp`` method is run before each test, so doing a lot of work there can add a lot of run time to the tests.
+If possible, consider moving common setup of things that are not mutated by tests into ``setUpClass``.
 Some things that can be easily moved to ``setUpClass`` are domain creation, user creation, or any other static models needed for the test.

 Sometimes classes share the same base class and inherit the ``setUpClass`` function.
 Below is an example: